sebastianangermund/home_service/django_web_server/home_server/README.md

 * Comment out the mock-service part from docker-compose.yml
 * Create a LedLight object without address.
 Get the arduino going and give it the uuid generated as the LedLight objects uuid.
 * Make sure to note the arduino local IP and port number.
 Update the LedLight object with these.
-* Either set DEBUG = False in settings, or set DEBUG as False in things.models.
+* Either set DEBUG = False in settings, or set DEBUG as False in lights.models.

 # API Endpoints:

-## /things/ledlights/
+## /lights/ledlights/

 ### GET